openvinotoolkit/openvino_tensorflow/README.md

         git submodule init
         git submodule update --recursive

-Run the following Python script to build TensorFlow, OpenVINO, and the OpenVINO integration with Tensorflow.
+Run the following Python script to build TensorFlow, OpenVINO, and the OpenVINO integration with TensorFlow.
 Use Python 3

         python3 build_ovtf.py